 What is a feminist?
 Rebecca West (1892-1983) said “People call me a feminist whenever I express sentiments that differentiate me from a doormat “.
-A daily dose of feminism is the aspirin that keeps women’s rights circulating.
+A daily dose of feminism is the aspirin that keeps women’s rights alive.

 Germaine Greer at the Opera House

 Read what Sarah Macdonald, of “Daily Life” reported from the “F-Word” forum in March 2012.
 “Each time she speaks, the author of ‘The Female Eunuch’ shows us how to be fearless.
 Germaine Greer bemoans the fact that women are socially conditioned to appease and please.
 By refusing to be either, she shows us how to cause a stir and to consider not being so ‘goddam nice’.
 She genuinely doesn’t care if she annoys, alienates or threatens men – or women.
-And in not caring she shows us true liberation.
+In not caring she shows true liberation.

 When a young woman in the audience expressed confusion about being a feminist, Germaine gently and firmly told her to be challenging and ‘difficult’.
 It’s a confronting thought.
 I think many women have been told they are difficult at some stage or another.
 At work and in love.
 Difficult is challenging, difficult is interesting, difficult is perplexing, difficult is questioning and difficult is defiant.
 But difficult can get you dumped and difficult can get you sacked.
 So perhaps it was understandable that Ms Greer followed up her urge to challenge with the order to not be needy.
 “Be happy” she urged with a beaming smile.
 “Only you can make yourself happy.”